Divorce Settlements Are Not Set In Stone

 Divorce settlements may seem to have long-term consequences, but as the years go by, changes in your life could justify modifying their terms.
 The process involves filing a motion to modify the order with the court that issued it.
 Terms that apply to physical or legal child custody, child support, visitation or alimony could potentially be altered.

 With help from our attorneys, you can petition a court for new terms.
-At Bastarrika, Soto, Gonzalez & Somohano, L.L.P., we offer tenacious advocacy for individuals with family law concerns in and around Woodland Park, New Jersey, including New York City.
-You deserve to work with a legal advocate who will build the kind of trusting relationship that lasts for years, through the many circumstances that might require modification of a family law order.
+At Bastarrika, Soto, Gonzalez & Somohano, L.L.P., we offer tenacious advocacy for individuals with family law concerns in Woodland Park, New Jersey, and the greater New York City area.
+You deserve to work with a legal advocate who will build the kind of trusting relationship that lasts for years through the many circumstances that might require modification of a family law order.

-Changing The Terms Of A Marital Settlement Agreement In New Jersey
+Can You Amend A Marital Settlement Agreement In New Jersey?

-- Filing a motion: To modify an MSA, you need to file a motion with the court.
+- Motion filing: To modify an MSA, you need to file a motion with the court.
 This motion must clearly outline the changes being requested and provide substantial reasons for these modifications.
 Usually, the grounds for modification include significant changes in circumstances such as income fluctuations, relocation or changes in the needs of any children involved.
 This is not about personal preferences; the court needs evidence of why the modification is necessary.

 - Court review: Once you have filed the motion, the court does a comprehensive review.
 This requires you to submit detailed evidence supporting the claimed changes in circumstances.
 For example, if the request involves changes related to retirement accounts or financial documents, statements need to be provided to justify the modification.
 The court’s objective is to make any adjustments to the MSA fair and just, helping avoid personal divorce complaints from either party.